asifbacchus/CloudflareDDNS/etc/logwatch/README.md

 ...
 ```

 The REGEX appears between '*m/*' and '*/o*'.
 In this case, it searches for '*$SearchDate*' inside [square brackets] appearing anywhere on the line.
-This is because ANSI colour-codes often appear before the datestamp in the default log file.
-If you have modified this so that your datestamp appears at the beginning of the line and in the example format in the section above (using slashes instead of dashes) then you'd rewrite this REGEX as follows:
+This is because ANSI colour-codes often appear before the date stamp in the default log file.
+If you have modified this so that your date stamp appears at the beginning of the line and in the example format in the section above (using slashes instead of dashes) then you'd rewrite this REGEX as follows:

 ```Perl
 ...